Javier Pérez de Cuéllar: United Nations Secretary-General

 In December 1981, Pérez de Cuéllar was selected to succeed Kurt Waldheim as Secretary-General of the United Nations; he was unanimously re-elected for a second term in October 1986.

-During his two terms as secretary-general, he led mediations between the United Kingdom and Argentina in the aftermath of the Falklands War and promoted the efforts of the Contadora group to bring peace and stability to Central America.
-He also interceded in the negotiations for the independence of Namibia, the conflict in Western Sahara, the war between Croatian forces seeking independence and the Yugoslav People's Army (as well as the local Serb forces), and the Cyprus issue.
-In 1986 he presided over an international arbitration committee that ruled on the Rainbow Warrior incident between New Zealand and France.
-In 1983, he initiated the World Commission on Environment and Development (WCED) to unite countries to pursue sustainable development.
-During the build-up to the Gulf War, he convinced US president George H. W. Bush to send his secretary of state James Baker to negotiate with Iraqi deputy prime minister Tariq Aziz in Geneva.
+During his two terms as Secretary-General of the United Nations, Pérez de Cuéllar mediated between the United Kingdom and Argentina in the aftermath of the Falklands War and promoted the Contadora group’s efforts to bring peace and stability to Central America.
+In 1983, he initiated the World Commission on Environment and Development (WCED) to promote sustainable development.
+He intervened in the negotiations for Namibia's independence, addressed the conflict in Western Sahara, and engaged in efforts to resolve the war between Croatian forces and the Yugoslav People's Army along with local Serb forces, as well as the Cyprus dispute.
+In March 1986, Pérez de Cuéllar formally accused Iraq of using chemical weapons against Iran during the Iran–Iraq War.
+Later that year, he presided over international arbitration in the Rainbow Warrior incident between New Zealand and France.
+During the build-up to the Gulf War, he facilitated negotiations that led US president George H. W. Bush to send Secretary of State James Baker to meet Iraqi deputy prime minister Tariq Aziz in Geneva.
+He played a role in ending the Cambodian Civil War, Salvadoran Civil War, and Nicaraguan Revolution, as well as negotiating the Soviet withdrawal from Afghanistan.

 Shortly before the end of his second term, he rejected an unofficial request by members of the Security Council to reconsider his earlier decision not to run for a third term, shortened to two years, as a search for his successor had not, as of then, yielded a consensus candidate.
 A suitable candidate, Boutros Boutros-Ghali of Egypt, was agreed upon in November 1991, and Pérez de Cuéllar's second term as secretary-general concluded, as scheduled, on 31 December 1991.